Universal Design for Learning and the Arts

 Course Overview

-This course will offer participants a deep-dive into the instructional framework of Universal Design for Learning and its application in arts learning environments.
+Universal Design for Learning and the Arts is an asynchronous self-paced course that offers participants a deep-dive into the instructional framework of Universal Design for Learning and its application in arts learning environments.
 Universal Design for Learning practices will be applied to standards-aligned arts instruction.
-Universal Design for Learning and the Arts will require active participation but has been built to invite that engagement through learner choices that differentiate based on professional settings, readiness for advanced content, and learning styles.
+Universal Design for Learning and the Arts invites engagement through learner choices that differentiate based on professional settings, readiness for advanced content, and learning styles.

 Essential Questions